 Housing costs in Simi Valley are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Simi Valley is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Simi Valley isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Simi Valley are a mix of both white- and blue-collar jobs.
 Overall, Simi Valley is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Simi Valley who work in office and administrative support (14.24%), management occupations (12.75%), and sales jobs (12.46%).